Discovering Wilderness While Kayaking on the Willamette River

 Our guide for the tour was Brett Gallagher, the founder of Cascadia Expeditions.
 Brett began his career as a fish biologist, but his love of adventure led him to become a guide who helps others benefit from outdoor experiences, including people who wouldn’t normally have them.
 In addition to its regular guided tours, Cascadia works with local non-profits to offer programs to disadvantaged and underserved communities.

 Brett believes that outdoor adventures are a form of wilderness therapy, benefitting everyone who experiences them, and I agree completely.
 As someone who has spent the last ten years in Oregon being transformed by outdoor experiences, I was looking forward to what the river would show me.
-My initial nervousness at being on the water reminded me of how I felt when I first started hiking.
-There were so many unknowns.

 For our river tour, we met at our journey’s end point, Crystal Lake’s boat ramp, and were driven by shuttle van to our starting point at Peoria County Park.
 To get started, Brett went over basic kayaking safety and how to communicate with the guide while on the water.
 After getting fitted with portable floatation devices (otherwise known as life jackets), we got on our kayaks to learn how to paddle.

 Practicing our first paddle strokes was made easier by entering the water on a side channel.
 We then crossed the river’s eddy (a current created by the change in direction from the river’s main channel to the side channel) and entered the main channel.
 I soon felt the current gently move my kayak downriver at a leisurely pace.
 Brett showed us where to paddle to avoid obstacles in the river, which were mainly downed trees or branches.
 I paddled slowly, immersed in the surroundings as we glided past cottonwood trees and willows lining the sides of the river.